jmccrae/oneta/README.md

 J.P.
 McCrae, P. Cimiano & R. Klinger (2013).
 Orthonormal explicit topic analysis for cross-lingual document matching.
 In Proceedings of EMNLP 2013.

-The data used in this paper is in `emnlp_data.tar.gz`
+The data used in this paper is in [here](http://greententacle.techfak.uni-bielefeld.de/~jmccrae/oneta_emnlp_data.tar.gz)